scidsg/hushline-docs/src/installation/email.md

 IMPORTANT: These next steps you'll need to do on the computer than you want to be able to read your Hush Line messages on.
 We're here going to assume it's a Mac.

-To create our envelopes and letter opener,we're going to use some software called [GPG tools](https://gpgtools.org/).
+To create our envelopes and letter opener,we're going to use some software called [Mailvelope](https://gpgtools.org/).

 As you can probably guess, the envelopes and letter opener have more technical names in the PGP system.
 Anyone who knows your **public key** can make your envelopes and the letter opener is called your **private key**.
 A public key and a private key is called a key-pair.